Torus fibrations and localization of index III: Introduction

 Our localization is basically a purely topological statement.
 It would be required to formulate it as the equality between topological index and analytical index.
 The definition of topological index is, however, not given at the present.

 In this paper we work in the smooth category.
-In Section 2 we first describe the orbifold version of our localization in the previous papers \cite{Fujita-Furuta-Yoshida1, Fujita-Furuta-Yoshida2}.
+In Section~2 and Section~3 we describe the orbifold version of {\it compatible fibration } and {\it compatible system} in the previous papers \cite{Fujita-Furuta-Yoshida1,Fujita-Furuta-Yoshida2} and their equivariant versions.
 We give several definitions under the same names as in the previous papers, though the notions are generalized as well as the propositions there.
-In the latter part of Section 2 we introduce group actions and give our main theorem (Theorem~\ref{equivariant localization for invariant part}).
-In Section 3, as a typical example of our setting, we explain the construction using an action of a torus $G$ with a simultaneous action of a compact Lie group $K$ on an almost complex manifold.
-In Section 4, as a preparation of the proof of quantization conjecture, we show a vanishing property of the $G$-invariant part of the equivariant Riemann-Roch number when $G$ is $S^1$ under some condition.
-In Section 5 we give a proof of quantization conjecture for torus action.
+We also introduce the notion of {\it $G$-acyclicity} of equivariant compatible system.
+In Section~4 we define the {\it local index} for acyclic compatible system, the {\it $K$-equivariant local index} for $K$-equivariant acyclic compatible system and {\it $G$-invariant local index} for $G$-acyclic compatible system.
+We also give one of our main theorem (Theorem~\ref{equivariant localization for invariant part}).
+We define the local index under the assumption that the compatible fibration is constructed from a torus action.
+Though the torus action is not essential to define the index, it is useful to avoid discussing technical conditions and enough to have an application to the quantization conjecture.
+In Section 5, we explain the construction of the $K$-equivariant $G$-acyclic compatible system using an action of a torus $G$ with a simultaneous action of a compact Lie group $K$ on an almost complex manifold.
+In Section 6, as a preparation of the proof of quantization conjecture, we show a vanishing property of the $G$-invariant local index when $G$ is the circle group $S^1$ under some condition.
+In Section 7 we give a proof of quantization conjecture for torus action.